Marine Fisheries Research

 There are many aspects of fisheries biology, ecology, and oceanography that are poorly understood and yet crucial to an accurate understanding of how fishing and other human activities affect the marine ecosystem and how best to manage fishing activity.
 The manner in which natural and anthropogenic variations in fisheries landings relate to one another and to biotic and abiotic factors is difficult to interpret without adequate data.
 Working together, fishermen can combine their skills and knowledge with the tools and techniques employed by scientists to conduct field research aimed at filling gaps in our knowledge and providing managers with sound science on which to base management decisions.

 Outreach is being conducted among Provincetown and outer Cape fishermen and aquaculturists to define key issues and build the foundation for cooperative research partnerships.
-This effort is supported by the Cape Cod Five Cents Savings Bank Charitable Foundation.
-A few collaborative research projects are already underway:
+This effort was initially funded by Sailors’ Snug Harbor of Boston and the Cape Cod Five Cents Savings Bank Charitable Foundation and has led to a variety of collaborative research projects.

-This project will provide technical support to the Cape Cod towns of Truro and Provincetown in order to identify subtidal areas suitable for future aquaculture development.
-Data is being gathered on water quality, habitat type and existing uses and combined with sustainable aquaculture site selection criteria and the biological requirements of the species to be grown in order to map areas in the waters of each town that may be designated as Aquaculture Development Areas, or ADAs, large enough to contain multiple grow-out sites for use by individual farmers.
-This effort is supported by the Northeast Sustainable Agriculture Research and Education (SARE) program.
+In 2010, CCSMFR provided technical support to the Cape Cod towns of Truro and Provincetown in order to identify subtidal areas suitable for aquaculture development.
+Data were gathered on habitat type and existing uses and combined with sustainable aquaculture site selection criteria and the biological requirements of the species to be grown in order to map areas in the waters of each town that were designated as Aquaculture Development Areas, or ADAs, large enough to contain multiple grow-out sites for use by individual farmers.
+This effort was supported by the Northeast Sustainable Agriculture Research and Education (SARE) program.

 Embryonic Development of Squid

-An offshoot of this project, CCSMFR’s inaugural project began in direct response to concerns of Nantucket Sound fishermen that squid eggs could be vulnerable to fishing gear before they hatch.
-Nichols is working with commercial fishermen and the CCS habitat studies lab to investigate the time of hatching and the association with environmental factors such as water temperature.
+An offshoot of Nichols’ dissertation research, CCSMFR’s inaugural project began in direct response to concerns of Nantucket Sound fishermen that squid eggs could be vulnerable to fishing gear before they hatch.
+Nichols is working with commercial fishermen to investigate the time of hatching and the association with environmental factors such as water temperature.
 Once the timing of hatching and associated conditions are determined, these data can be used to inform fishermen and managers and aid them in their decision-making process with respect to the manner in which fishing gear is deployed in spawning habitat.